-Buy vs Lease Truck is one of the first decisions future owner-operators must face.
+Buy vs Lease Truck is one important decision future owner-operators must take.
 Both options offer benefits as well as drawbacks.
 There are many different situations that apply to different people.
 Always keep in mind that a truck is a tool for work first, and a vehicle second.
 Potential business owners should consider the job at hand to make the best choice.

-Leasing a truck makes sense when you are starting your career or you lack good credit.
+If you are starting your trucking career, leasing a truck makes sense or you if lack good credit.
 It does not require a significant down payment, and the monthly or weekly amount is generally smaller than that of a loan.
 The driver will own the truck, as the lease agreement ends.
-There is a type of lease where downpayment is required.
+There is a type of lease where a downpayment is required.
 Monthly payments are generally low because the balloon payment at the end of the contract matches the value of the truck at the time.
 For example a 10 percent down payment on a $130,000 vehicle with $2000 per month for 60 months and a balloon payment of $24,000 at the end.
-This is a sweet deal for a new truck if you plan to keep and use it longer than five years.
+This is a sweet deal for a new truck if you plan to keep and use it for longer than five years.

 The most common lease is directly through a trucking company.
 Weekly payments will be deducted from the driver's check.
 A required down payment of around $5000 will be needed.
 It shows good money management skills and establishes good faith.
 It also allows for lower weekly payments.